 Since there’s no shortage of advice out there, finding the right bits really comes down to two things: Your personal goals, and their achievements.

-Your goals can be literally anything.
+Your goals as a “real author” can be literally anything.
 I won’t preach to you about keeping your expectations realistic or making sure you’re not overreaching.
 Sometimes the extreme goals and the crazy overreach end up pushing you further along, even if you don’t achieve everything you’re after.

 But what I will tell you is this: If you shoot for the stars and fall short, don’t punish yourself over it.
 Take stock of where you’ve landed, and what you learned from your attempt, and then use all of that to set up your next launch.